HIT226/Assessment-Code-Style-Guide/readme.md

   - Additional CSS files should be included via `@import` rules from this CSS file
 - No inline CSS on elements ~~`<p style="color: red">...</p>`~~
 - Do not use `<style>` tags, all styles should be external and included via a single `<link>` tag in the `<head>` of each page
+- Use @media queries to help your site adjust to multiple display sizes and resolutions
+- Make your CSS mobile first.
+Use min-width instead of max-width media queries where possible
+- Use an accessible defined colour scheme

 ### Spacing